odoo/documentation/accounting/fiscal_localizations/localizations/mexico.rst

 .. _mx-legal-info:

-Set you legal information in the company
+Set your legal information in the company
 ----------------------------------------

 First, make sure that your company is configured with the correct data.